Bob and Sam Mendes waiting to play at Lord's

 UK's No 1 After Dinner Legend

-Bob “the Cat” Bevan MBE is now a legend on the circuit and in 2013 becomes only the second entertainer to become President of a County Cricket Club at Kent.
-The first was Sir Richard Stilgoe at Surrey in 2005.
+Bob “the Cat” Bevan MBE is now a legend on the circuit and in 2014 was named as President of the iconic National Sporting Club following in the footsteps of Lord Lonsdale, The Marquess of Queensbury and Lord Forte.
+This follows his year as President of Kent County Cricket Club – only the second entertainer to be named as President of a county club.
+The other was Sir Richard Stilgoe in 2005.

 Whether corporate or sporting, whether hosting, presenting, interviewing or performing his hilarious (and clean) routines you just can't go wrong with Bob "the Cat" Bevan

 Peter Joel, Chairman Roast Beef Club, April 2014

 These days he has even branched out into interviewing.
 In his own humorous style – teasing but without losing respect – his recent interview with Sir John Major was such a success that they are doing it again.